jpmintz01/oTree/README.md

 - Change/update/add immediate visual feedback on decisions
 - change/update/add post-game feedback
 - block browser commands (back/reload/keyboard/etc)

+To do later:
+- Clean up code (low priority as long as it works)
+- Comment code (before publishing)

 Fixed in this version:
 - added possibility of fixed decisions for various players in P-W (same technique as RPS - see below)